10d9e/sugar-data/README.md

 # Sugar Data
-A simple POJO based database abstraction.
+A simple POJO centric database abstraction layer.
 Sugar Data allows you to create annotated DAO interfaces and automatically serializes your Pojo's to JDBC datasources

 # Quick Start